villrv/ppae/.ipynb_checkpoints/README-checkpoint.md

     - Increase to 48 token size for vanilla transformer
     - Mixed precision training REALLY HURTS!
     - Don't do custom initialization for LSTM!
 Dense layers should start at 0
+    - Should multiply by delta t in order to make things scale-less
+        - Not really needed, just tune lambda

 - Large dataset
     - lr increased to 5e-3
-    - TV loss on mesh rates
-        - Stuck on the following nonsense: extremely high rate at a single event (which is not on the mesh)
+    - accumulate gradient doesn't help a huge
-    - TV loss on log event rates
+    - TV loss on log rates
         - Some event might have infinity rate
+    - TV loss on event rates only
+        - Very wiggling

 ### What did work
 - Small dataset